taking a nap outside a gurudwara in Delhi

 After exiting the Red Fort, start walking up Chandni Chowk Road, which is now a pedestrian friendly heritage zone during the day.
 The road is full of important and historic sites:

-I usually don’t recommend guided tours, but this is one area where it would be very helpful, especially if it’s your first time in Delhi.
+I usually don’t recommend guided tours, but this is one area where it would be helpful, especially if it’s your first time in Delhi.
 Both Delhi Heritage Walks and India City Walks offer heritage walking tours which give you the highlights and include sampling street food.

 • Hours & Admission: 24/7 but avoid late at night (markets are closed Sunday), free